The House That Deltek Built: Move-in Ready

 No matter how big your government contracting “family” gets, you’ll never outgrow your house—if it’s constructed by Deltek.

-In the first post of this series, I talked about Costpoint as the perfect starter home for small government contractors AND as a forever enterprise resource planning (ERP) home, no matter how large a company becomes or how quickly it grows.
+In the first post of this series, we talked about Costpoint as the perfect starter home for small government contractors AND as a forever enterprise resource planning (ERP) home, no matter how large a company becomes or how quickly it grows.

 Tracking—and Winning—New Contracts

 Let’s say you run a 25-person shop, and you want to pursue larger, more sophisticated contracts.
 You need a solution that will help you track opportunities—and win them.
 Costpoint is unique among ERPs for SMBs because it includes contract management that enables the whole process, from opportunity identification to project initiation, invoicing and contract closeout.
 No other solution for SMBs can do that.

 Customer Testimonial: Altamira Technologies delivers full-spectrum advanced engineering, data analytics and cyber operations to the defense, intelligence and homeland security communities.
 Mindy Waldren, Altamira’s Department of Defense (DoD) contracts manager, says, “The biggest benefit of Deltek Costpoint Contract Management is the visibility of everything going on in your company.
 We now have effective organizational management and monitoring of all aspects of our business, from our pipeline, to contract closeout, and every step in between.”

 A Tale of Two Grandfathers: Why Lewis-Price Turned to Deltek to Better Their Business